 By Rick Becker 11 June 2020

 When you are saved from the deception that captivated you, a process begins to unfold.
 It’s painful, confusing, it’s lonely at times.
-But as the scales are removed from your eyes, truths which were previously hidden from you will be illuminated.
-Some are uncomfortable, but essential in order to lay a foundation for a faith that doesn’t fall for the various comfortable winds of doctrine.
+But as the scales are removed from your eyes, truths that were previously hidden from you will be illuminated.
+Some are uncomfortable, but essential to lay a foundation for a faith that doesn’t fall for the various comfortable winds of doctrine.
 Post New Apostolic Reformation (NAR) you can expect a shift (excuse the pun) in your understanding of scripture, and consequently of God and self.
-In this article I share various stages, or moments of awakening to certain truths that many experience after their exit from the NAR.
+In this article, I share various stages or moments of awakening to certain truths that many experience after their exit from the NAR.

 1. T H E S H A K I N G

 When God begins to open our eyes to the deception we have embraced, we will be shaken to the core.
 The reason for the shaking may be different for many: